department-of-veterans-affairs/va.gov-team/platform/cms/accelerated_publishing/content-build/menus-widgets-apis.md

 </details>

-The most important field is the __Widget Type__.
+There are a few text fields for defining things like the message shown while loading, but the most important field is the __Widget Type__.
 This is the unique identifier for the widget, which will be used to form the relationship with the corresponding front-end React code.
 These fields are then processed through the [React Widget template](https://github.com/department-of-veterans-affairs/vets-website/blob/1c1e54f76f2984a6fbe40246c21aa1d220ac52d2/src/site/paragraphs/react_widget.drupal.liquid), which shows a loading indicator before the React code is ready.

 The complexity of these widgets can range from very simple to very complex.
 Examples include -